 Present Continuous Tense Negative (Interrogative Form):

-Question suffix “mu” makes the sentence interrogative when attached at the end of a present base.
+Question suffix “mu” makes the sentence interrogative if you attach at the end of a present base.
 The structure of the base is formed for the third person, he, she, it (tr.
 O).
 In this way, you can form question sentences that you will have “Yes” or “No” answer.

 Continuous Tense Negative Table Singular